SecRedOps/SecRedOps.github.io/_posts/2020-08-01-How-To-Commission-an-OSINT-Task.md

 Once you have passed on this information you will need to provide some key deliverables to assist in our phase two, for instance, you may have a specific requirement to pursue legal action which may require us to capture evidence in a forensic state, making it admissible in court.
 Additionally, you or your client may wish to set a time frame in which they expect some results.
 Our approach is to always take an initial ‘first look’ and from here I will provide what I believe is achievable and in what time frames.
 Once I understand what you or your clients wants to achieve, I can progress onto stage three.

 Here in phase three is where things will get interesting, now I have our objectives and some information to begin the investigation.
 I have access to a variety of enterprise tools as well as our my own tools and techniques that I have created in house or carried over from working with the UK Government.
 With these tools and methods put together I can carry out thorough investigations into individuals, organisations, and groups, including forums, social media groups and chat services.
-As the world of online information is forever growing, it would not be beneficial to list all the types of service I can review here.
+As the world of on-line information is forever growing, it would not be beneficial to list all the types of service I can review here.

 Once I have completed the investigation our team will prearrange some dates and times to offer our findings via a conference call where I can show our data and planned next steps if any are required.